Eric Tigerstedt: Demonstration of sound-on-film

-1914-1917
+1914–1917

 After being expelled from Germany in July 1914, Tigerstedt returned to Finland, but he moved to Sweden a few months later and then to Denmark in 1915.
 After another unsuccessful business venture, Tigerstedt once more returned to Finland.
 In 1917, he moved back to Denmark and founded yet another company, which was then sold.
 After that, he participated in the founding of the Norwegian company A/S Anod, in which he held a 45% stake.

 Finnish Civil War of 1918

-As a Finnish citizen, Tigerstedt was called back to take part in the Finnish civil war of 1918, and on 14 February 1918 he was on his way back to Finland.
+As a Finnish citizen, Tigerstedt was called back to take part in the Finnish Civil War of 1918, and on 14 February 1918 he was on his way back to Finland.
 After the cessation of hostilities, he participated in the victory parade on 16 May 1918, but then returned to Denmark, where he married Ingrid Lignell in 1919.
 Their son Carl Axel Waldemar was born in 1921.
 However, their marriage soon began to deteriorate, and they separated not long after the birth of their son.

 Loss of German patents

 During World War I, Germany invalidated all of Tigerstedt's patents.
 After the war, he received compensation from the German government, but the sum quickly became worthless due to the hyperinflation in Germany during 1921 to 1923.
-In 1922, Tigerstedt moved his laboratory to Finland and founded a new company called “Tigerstedts patenter”, which however also failed.
+In 1922, Tigerstedt moved his laboratory to Finland and founded a new company called "Tigerstedts patenter", which however also failed.

-Move to America
+Move to the United States

-In 1923, Tigerstedt moved to America where he founded his last company, the Tiger Manufacturing Co., to produce small radio receivers and cryptographic devices.
+In 1923, Tigerstedt moved to the United States where he founded his last company, the Tiger Manufacturing Co., to produce small radio receivers and cryptographic devices.
 The Mexican government purchased two of the cryptographic devices, and the radio receivers also sold relatively well.
 Tigerstedt had the opportunity to meet with the great American inventor Thomas Alva Edison, who wrote a letter of recommendation for Tigerstedt to the director of the Department of Commerce.